Find out about the best retirement strategies

 Pension under the Québec Pension Plan

-A word to the wise: If you apply for your pension at age 60, the amount will be lower for the rest of your life.
+If you apply for your pension at age 60, its amount will be lower for life.

-On the other hand, if you wait to apply, the amount will increase.
+On the contrary, if you wait to apply, your amount will be higher for life.

 You can apply as of age 65.